quinnreynolds/minplascalc/README.rst

 .. image:: https://travis-ci.org/kittychunk/minplascalc.svg?branch=develop
     :target: https://travis-ci.org/kittychunk/minplascalc

 A simple set of tools for doing calculations of thermal plasma compositions relevant to metallurgical problems using Python 3.

-*Quinn Reynolds, MINTEK Pyrometallurgy Division, July 2017*
+*Quinn Reynolds, MINTEK Pyrometallurgy Division, November 2018*

 What is this repository for?
 ----------------------------